Litigation Paralegal Salary

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Data Analysis, Complex Litigation Case Management, Knowledge Discovery, and Microsoft Word are correlated to pay that is above average, with boosts between 5 percent and 12 percent.
-Skills that seem to negatively impact pay include Medical Records.
-Most people skilled in Litigation Case Management are similarly competent in Knowledge Discovery.
-Most people familiar with Document Preparation also know Complex Litigation Case Management, Knowledge Discovery, and Document Management.
+Litigation Paralegals seem to exploit a large range of skills on the job.
+Most notably, skills in Complex Litigation Case Management, Data Analysis, Microsoft Word, and Legal Research are correlated to pay that is above average, with boosts between 5 percent and 10 percent.
+Skills that are correlated to lower pay, on the other hand, include Medical Records, Microsoft Office, and Drafting Correspondence.
+Most people who know Litigation Case Management also know Knowledge Discovery.
+Those educated in Document Preparation tend to be well versed in Complex Litigation Case Management, Knowledge Discovery, and Document Management.

 Pay by Experience Level for Litigation Paralegal

 Pay by Experience for a Litigation Paralegal has a positive trend.
 An entry-level Litigation Paralegal with less than 5 years of experience can expect to earn an average total compensation of $44,000 based on 271 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Litigation Paralegal with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $53,000 based on 216 salaries.
 An experienced Litigation Paralegal which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $59,000 based on 250 salaries.
 A Litigation Paralegal with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $63,000 based on 163 salaries.